Content warning for discussion of trauma and sexual assault.

-To dive into the relationships between experience, emotion, and the nervous system, we interviewed Kimberly Ann Johnson, Sexological Bodyworker, Somatic Experiencing practitioner, and yoga instructor, who has devoted her life and work to discovering the answers when it comes to this complex issue.
+To dive into the world of the relationship between experience, emotion, and the nervous system- and the power and responsibility of motherhood , we interviewed Kimberly Ann Johnson, Sexological Bodyworker, Somatic Experiencing practitioner, and yoga instructor, who has devoted her life and work to discovering the answers when it comes to this complex issue.

 Through her courses, work with clients, and her books The Fourth Trimester and her newest release, Call of the Wild, Kimberly seeks to change the world by helping women hear what their bodies are really telling them – and in doing so, access their own instinctual ability to heal and thrive.
 We were thrilled to sit down with her for a wide-ranging chat about the nervous system, trauma, and somatic approaches to healing.

 Foria: What were some of your inspirations for writing Call of the Wild?

 Kimberly Johnson: My main inspiration is my daughter.
 She's 13.
 I want her to live in a different world, that I also want to belong to.
 And so I figured I better get started, since she's 13.
 I thought if I got to it before she was a teenager, maybe I could lay the foundation.

 [Also] the Me Too movement, the second tier of it that started in 2017, hearing so many women express their “me too” experiences.
 I was not surprised because I already worked in sexual health.
 But then I had a lot of men calling me too, telling me about their experiences and asking me if what they had done was wrong, and what they could do to repair.